 Dr. Petkov recommends Achilles tendon surgery in NJ if you’re healthy and active.
 If you have a job that requires you to stand, walk, or rely on leg strength- tendon repair surgery is the best remedy to get you back to full strength.
 You may have to wait about a week for the swelling to subside before you’re able to undergo the procedure.

 Your Achilles tendon doctor in Clifton, NJ chooses between two surgical options.
 While both reattach the two broken pieces of the tendon, the approach is different.
-Depending on the severity of the tear, Dr. Petkov may suggest:
+Depending on the severity of the tear, Dr. Petkov may suggest one of these types of Achilles tendon surgery:

 You have to wear a boot or other supportive devices for a period.
 A boot allows the tendon time to reattach and heal.
 Your expectations should remain conservative.
 You won’t be running any marathons for a while.
 Complete recovery from a ruptured Achilles tendon can take as long as six months.